Gut-Behrami ends 2-year wait for win in a World Cup downhill - WHIZ News

-CRANS-MONTANA, Switzerland (AP) — Lara Gut-Behrami won a World Cup downhill race on Friday for her first victory in more than two years.
+CRANS-MONTANA, Switzerland (AP) — In ski-crazy Switzerland, Lara Gut-Behrami’s first World Cup victory in more than two years was quickly labeled “a resurrection” by broadcasters.

-Gut-Behrami led a 1-2 Swiss finish on the Mont Lachaux course, beating downhill standings leader Corinne Suter by 0.80 seconds.
+The former teenage prodigy, an overall World Cup champion in 2016, led a 1-2 Swiss finish in a downhill race Friday on the Mont Lachaux course, beating discipline leader Corinne Suter by 0.80 seconds.
 Stephanie Venier of Austria was third, 0.92 behind.

+It was the biggest winning margin in a women’s downhill this season.

+“Finally, I was able to ski the way I wanted,” Gut-Behrami said.
+“I wasn’t thinking.
+When I’m thinking I know that I’m slower, and this has been happening almost the entire season.”

-Gut-Behrami, an elite speed racer with Olympic medals and seven previous World Cup wins in downhill, had a best result of 10th place in six starts this season.
+An elite speed racer with an Olympic medal and seven career World Cup winsin the marquee discipline, Gut-Behrami had a best result of 10th place in the six previous downhills.

 Shiffrin still leads the overall standings but two racers moved closer to the three-time defending champion.
 Petra Vlhova was fourth on Friday, 1.08 behind, to score an unexpected 50 World Cup points for a career-best result in downhill.
 The Slovakian slalom specialist only ever started one World Cup downhill until last month.